 Repair: If you are mechanically inclined and don’t mind working with small parts, you can disassemble your carburetor and clean it with carburetor cleaner to remove as much of the deposits as you can to free up the parts and unclog the jet.

-You may find your carburetor is too dirty or internal parts are broke.
+You may find your carburetor is too dirty or internal parts are broken.
 In this case, you have the option to rebuild or replace the carburetor.
 Read my steps on how to clean the Briggs, Kawasaki, Kohler, or Exmark engine carburetor here.

-Broken Exmark Fuel Pump
+Bad Fuel Pump

-You will have a fuel pump on your Exmark because the carburetor is located higher than the fuel tank.
+You will have a fuel pump on your mower because the carburetor is located higher than the fuel tank.
 The fuel pump pushes fuel flow to the carburetor.

 When you don’t notice any external reasons for a bad pump, troubleshoot your fuel pump to confirm you have fuel flow to the pump and then check for a steady or pulsating flow of fuel out of the pump.

 Repair: Replace your fuel pump if you are not seeing a steady or pulsating flow of fuel from the outlet port on the fuel pump.